HISTORY OF THE FEAST OF ST. JOHN

 December 27, since the 5th century, has marked the day in the church calendar for celebrating the life of St. John the Evangelist and is known as the Feast of St. John.
 We’ve already mentioned that the day before, December 26 is the Feast of St. Stephen.
 Next, on December 28 is the Feast of The Holy Innocents, referring to those babies killed by King Herod the Great in Bethlehem.

 While some believe John was persecuted under Emperor Nero, the last of the Julio-Claudian dynasty, this is unlikely.
 Nero’s persecution of Christians — while well known and dramatic — was limited primarily to the environs of the city of Rome.
-It is more likely instead that the later Emperor Domitian, of the subsequent Flavian dynasty, ordered John exiled during the first Empire-wide persecution.
-A tradition reports that Domitian initially ordered John placed into a cauldron of boiling oil, from which he miraculously emerged unharmed, before exiling him to Patmos where John wrote Revelation.
+Instead, It is more likely that the later Emperor Domitian, of the subsequent Flavian dynasty, ordered John exiled during the first Empire-wide persecution.
+A tradition reports that Domitian initially ordered John placed into a cauldron of boiling oil, from which he miraculously emerged unharmed, before exiling him to Patmos where John wrote the New Testament Book of Revelation.

 In the beginning…